tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 Now the enemy should be correctly centered like in the picture above.

 > aside positive
 > I created this 3D Voxel model in a free program called **MagicaVoxel**.
-It is very easy to use and I recommend it if you want to use a similar aesthetic.
+It is very easy to use, and I recommend it if you want to use a similar aesthetic.

 #### Enemy Texture